-ICG Units held in uncertificated form are transferable in accordance with the rules or conditions imposed by the operator of the relevant system which enables title to the ICG Units to be evidenced and transferred without a written instrument and in accordance with the Companies Act, 1990 (Uncertificated Securities) Regulations 1996 (S.I.
-68/1996) and Section 1085 of the Companies Act 2014 (as amended).
+ICG Units are transferable in accordance with the rules or conditions imposed by the operator of the relevant system which enables title to the ICG Units to be evidenced and transferred without a written instrument and in accordance with the Companies Act, 1990 (Uncertificated Securities) Regulations 1996 (S.I.
+68/1996), Sections 1085 - 1087 of the Companies Act 2014 (as amended) and the European Union (Dematerialised Securities) Regulations 2023 (SI1353 / 2023).